biojava/biojava-tutorial/structure/alignment.md

 ## Alignment Data Model

-For details about the structure alignment data models in biojava, see [Structure Alignment Data Model](alignment-data-model.md)
+For details about the structure alignment data models in BioJava, see [Structure Alignment Data Model](alignment-data-model.md)

 ## Acknowledgements